digpublishing/catalogues-study/content/scholarly-content/utility.md

 Although most focus groups didn't dwell long on the temporal nature of the catalogues, one group raised some interesting concerns about the roles of traditional print catalogues and what might be lost if they take on a wholly digital format.
 Several members of this focus group were interested in exhibitions and art interpretation from a historiographical approach.
 For their work, print catalogues capture valuable information about a moment in history and how art was being discussed and displayed at that time:

 > I do research with catalogues a lot because I look at exhibitions theoretically, like as landscapes.
-So I do end up spending a lot of time in catalogues because that's the best way to reach that - the ephemera of what an exhibition was — especially if it includes like notes on like programming and stuff.
+So I do end up spending a lot of time in catalogues because that's the best way to reach that—the ephemera of what an exhibition was—especially if it includes like notes on like programming and stuff.

 \

 > One of the things that museums do that's really important is that they can create really pivotal cultural moments that actually do shift art historical dialogue or do shift cultural dialogue or do shift popular culture movements.
-And if museums stop producing catalogs and they stop documenting what those events were like, then we lose them, we lose them to history.
+And if museums stop producing catalogues and they stop documenting what those events were like, then we lose them, we lose them to history.

 Another participant who researches how Native American art has been displayed and interpreted through history said that print catalogues capture important information about a specific moment in time, and these details are likely to be lost in an online catalogue that is continually updated with new language and images.
 A conservator raised a similar question regarding the catalogues' permanence: